burakulas/detocs/README.md

 **8**.
 Select a detection model (*SSD is faster.
 For using the EfficientDet model, extract Eff_detect.zip to the main folder.
 You may want to run the script on a GPU when using EfficientDet D1*).

 **9**.
 Click the "Submit" button to start the process.

+### Detection on Kepler EBS ###

+*detocs_k.py* written for detection patterns on [Kepler EBS](https://archive.stsci.edu/kepler/eclipsing_binaries.html) dataset. *kepler_ebs_sample.csv* file is a sample that the code can process.
+It creates a folder with the timestamp in name and move the images with annotations there.
+A summary file is also creted in order to check the confidences.